anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

 * **Genesis 12.1-4a** is about God's call and promise to Abram, and the beginning of Abram's journey. **Psalm 121** gives assurance of God's protection on the journey. **Romans 4.1-5, 13-17** is about Abraham's faith in God's promise.
-* **John 3.1-17** is about Nicodemus's encounter with Jesus.
+* **John 3.1-17** is about Nicodemus's encounter with Jesus, with its discussion of being born 'of water and Spirit' (providing a link with baptism).

 ## Lent 3

 Year A

-* **John 4.5-42** is about the Samaritan woman's encounter with Jesus, and is about living water, and worshipping the Father 'in spirit and in truth'. **Exodus 17.1-7** is about Moses bringing water from the rock, in response to the people testing God at Massah and Meribah. **Psalm 95** recalls the time when the people tested God at Massah and Meribah. **Romans 5.1-11** says that 'God's love has been poured into our hearts through the Holy Spirit'.
+* **John 4.5-42** is about the Samaritan woman's encounter with Jesus, and is about living water (providing a link with baptism), and worshipping the Father 'in spirit and in truth'. **Exodus 17.1-7** is about Moses bringing water from the rock, in response to the people testing God at Massah and Meribah. **Psalm 95** recalls the time when the people tested God at Massah and Meribah. **Romans 5.1-11** says that 'God's love has been poured into our hearts through the Holy Spirit'.

 ## Lent 4